stratapp/stratapp-website/_blog/why-we-lump-our-cfos-with-risk-management.md

 CFOs are in a no-win situation taking on risk management.
 They face a dual headache:

-1. Getting people to take ownership of each risk, and the mitigations
+1. Getting people to take ownership of each risk, and the corresponding mitigations
 2. Keeping the risk information up to date

 \#stratapp changes the game on risk management.